Our New Self-Advocacy Network Group

 A big step towards including people with intellectual disabilities in programming by the UN and beyond.

-On 21 March 2025, join us as we call on Governments to improve our support systems so people with Down syndrome can live and be included in the community, like everyone else.
+On 21 March 2025, we called on Governments to improve our support systems so people with Down syndrome can live and be included in the community, like everyone else.

 We are supporting self-advocates to improve Bridge training – a program that helps advocates speak up for the rights of people with disabilities.